Hansmu/js-weird-parts/Readme.md

 object.
 Same thing with arrays.
 An array extends the array default object, which extends the base object.
 Also the same thing with primitives.
 A primitive has its specific object, e.g. number, which also extends the base object.

+`for ... in` should never be used with arrays, even though it works.
+That's because arrays are objects and each array element is a named entry in the array.
+However, if some common functionality gets added to the array prototype by a library, then iterating over it using `for ... in` will also pick up that property.

+`Object.create` can be used to extend an object.
+It creates a new object using an existing object as its base, so setting the __proto__ property.
+You can then overwrite the defaults as needed.